Why do you need a copy-editor?

 Should you wish to have your work both edited and proofread, a discount may apply.

-A deposit of 50% is required in advance.
+A deposit of 50% is required in advance to secure your slot.
 The remainder should be paid on receipt of the invoice.
 I accept payment via wire transfer or Paypal.
 Payment can be made in either GBP, USD or EUR.
-For other currencies, please drop me an e-mail to check.